dbojan/tosec-trimmer/README.md

 or drag and drop folder to tt.bat.

-Note: This program expects your zip files to be in "folder with games", not in subfolders of "folder with games".
+Note: This program expects your game.zip files to be in "folder with games", not in subfolders of "folder with games".

+More info:
 Sorted, cleared set will be created in 'folder name-srt' on the same partiton, or disk.
 It will be created using HARDLINKS, so it won't use any disk space.
 Disk numbers will be changed to disk_a, disk_b, from disk 1 of 2, disk 2 of 2, so hatari can autoload